Clinic Staff Spotlight: Wencesslas

 Wencesslas has much praise and appreciation for the TCOAC leaders.
 “Our activities always include God!” he shares.
 The morning devotions are a huge support for everyone who attends and Wencesslas has been deeply impacted by these gatherings.
 “It’s an opportunity to meditate on God’s love.
 We learn to rely on God and His strengths for our work,” he says.
 Within TCOAC, Wencesslas sees so many opportunities to progress in life.

 He is particularly thankful for Papa Malaki (Isai Torres) for this specific word that touched his life: “If you have needs in your life don’t turn your eyes to me, because I am not capable to give satisfaction.
-I will deceive but call God.
+I will fall short but call on God.
 He is able to do everything and even more than we can imagine!”
 Wencesslas was especially touched by how humbly Isai shared his dependency on God.

 Wencesslas has an abundance of gratitude for his supervisors who all work to create a peaceful setting.
 He says, “In our work relationships, the purpose is never to diminish someone but encourage everyone to use their strengths as far they can.
 The focus is not about our own disabilities but to see how we can be reinforced.
 I see the grace of God in those who lead us.”